marditds/fit-clue/README.md

 npm run dev
 ```

-Requires an Appwrite project with the appropriate database/collections configured, plus environment variables for Appwrite, Gemini, and reCAPTCHA credentials.
+Requires an Appwrite project with the appropriate database/collections configured, plus environment variables for Appwrite, and reCAPTCHA credentials.